Like diagnosis, the treatment of Lyme disease is controversial.

 Offical treatment protocols

 It is extremely important that a patient with early Lyme or suspected Lyme be treated with antibiotics as soon as possible to avoid the condition turning chronic.
+We also recommend urgent naturopathic care to strengthen the body’s natural defences and to offer additional antimicrobial support.

 According to the Department of Health’s DSCATT Clinical Pathway, a patient with acute, early stage Lyme disease is likely to be prescribed antibiotics for only 3, or maximum 4 weeks, with the expectation of complete recovery.
 This is inadequate, as we know that some patients have progressed into chronic Lyme after antibiotic treatment in the early stage.